-In conclusion, the public has unanimously agreed that the construction of the transmission line and sub-stations and associated distribution lines is for the sole benefit of the State and the public, provided care should be taken to inflict minimum damage to crops, forests and any structure during construction.
+In conclusion, the public has unanimously agreed that the construction of the transmission line, sub-stations and associated distribution lines is for the sole benefit of the state and the public in general and for the local people of Tamenglong area in particular and thanked the Government for taking up the work.
+They further requested to take utmost care, so that there is minimum damage to crops, forests and any structure during construction of the works.

-The hearing concluded with the vote of thanks from the Dy.
-General Manager (S/s), MSPCL and also assured that all stake holder will be taken into confident during the construction.
+The hearing concluded with the vote of thanks from the Executed Director of MSPCL and Dy.
+General Manager of POWERGRID and also assured that all stake holders will be taken into confidence during construction of the works.

-MANIPUR STATE POWER COMPANY LIMITED (MSPCL):
+OFFICE OF THE EXECUTIVE DIRECTOR (TECH) MANIPUR STATE POWER COMPANY LIMITED (MSPCL): GOVT.
+OF MANIPUR IMPHAL - 795001